befriend-app/befriend-app/README.md

 # Befriend App (Frontend)

-The best human experience designed for meeting new and existing friends in person.
+A real-time experience for meeting new and existing friends in person.

 - Repositories
   - [Backend](https://github.com/befriend-app/befriend-backend)